prathamesh-sonpatki/o11y-wiki/README.md

 ### Downsampling

-Downsampling is the process of reducing the amount of data points in a time series to make it more manageable without losing the essence and can help reduce the cost of storage and performance of querying.
+Downsampling reduces the data points in a time series to make it more manageable without losing the essence.
+It can reduce the cost of storage and the performance of querying.

 ## E

 ### Event

-Events are hard to define because everything is an event, but let's give it a try 😉.
+Events are hard to define because everything is an event, but let us give it a try 😉.
 An event is primarily a change event that can mean a pod restart, deployment, or configuration flag change.
 Events are important because they affect the system's state externally and can help correlate incidents with metrics, traces, and logs.

 ## F